nitro41992/faq/README.md

 **Other Notes:**

-Implemented ajax in order to allow for upvoting and downvoting without refreshing the page.
+ - Implemented ajax in order to allow for upvoting and downvoting without refreshing the page.
+ - Use test username: stoltenberg.rachelle@example.net and test password: "password" in order to login or create user by clicking on Register.